appvia/tako/examples/wordpress-mysql/README.md

 ```
 services:
   db:
-    image: mysql:8.0.19
+    image: mysql:5.7
     ...
   wordpress:
     image: wordpress:latest
     ports:
-      - 80:80
+      - 8000:80
     restart: always
     ...
 ```

-When deploying this setup, docker-compose maps the wordpress container port 80 to port 80 of the host as specified in the compose file.
+When deploying this setup, docker-compose maps the wordpress container port 80 to port 8000 of the host as specified in the Compose file.

 ## Deploy with docker-compose